flyteorg/flyteidl/gen/pb-protodoc/flyteidl/event/event.proto.rst

 resource_pool_info
   (:ref:`flyteidl.event.ResourcePoolInfo <api_msg_flyteidl.event.ResourcePoolInfo>`) Includes information about resource token allocation (if applicable).
   This is a repeated field because a plugin can request multiple resource allocations during execution.

+.. _api_field_flyteidl.event.TaskExecutionMetadata.plugin_identifier:

+plugin_identifier
+  (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The identifier of the plugin used to execute this task.